Key distribution issues in emerging markets

 Skills – What skills need to be recruited or developed?
 Emerging market operations often lack critical skills.
 It is dangerous to make assumptions about what people can and can not do.
 For any principal working with a distributor, conduct a skills gap analysis to determine the training recruitment needs.

 Complexity – Can the distributor handle the level of complexity in the business?
-In many cases distributors that distribute all SKUs to all channels fail.
+In many cases distributors that distribute all SKUs (Stock Keeping Units) to all channels fail.
 Always aim to reduce the complexity in the business.

-Collaboration – How will the distributor share information with the company?
+Collaboration – How will the distribution partners share information with the company?
 Too often critical information is only available at distributor level and not shared with the company.
 Also consider the role that can technology play in information sharing.

 Appropriate technology – What technology is necessary?
 Evaluate mid tech solutions and identify the “appropriate technology” for your operation.
 Don’t overdo it.